redcatphp/strategy/README.md

 $dataCopier will now be created and passed an instance to each of the two databases.

-Once a named instance has been defined, it can be referenced using new DiExpand('$name') by other rules using the Dependency Injection Container in either substitutions or constructor parameters.
+Once a named instance has been defined, it can be referenced using new Expander('$name') by other rules using the Dependency Injection Container in either substitutions or constructor parameters.

 **Named instances do not need to start with a dollar, however it is advisable to prefix them with a character that is not valid in class names.**